CKMud-Mudlet-Scripts/CK/README.md

 1. Automatic Buff Handling
 2. Zetabot - Like autobot but better faster more insane
 3. Auto Learning - Master all those skills, and learn news skills if you have all the pre-req skills.
+4. Auto Training - Train up your stats, and rest and train again

 The script will from time to time issue the following commands so its aware of the various states of your character, though most comes from MSDP